piqiframework/.github/piqiFrameworkGovernance.md

 - Chat
 - Email
 - Public discrouse on PIQIAlliance channel
--

 Sometimes, communication occurs outside of these public channels, and that is okay; however, committers must summarize any private discussions that impact the tooling project in a public channel.

 ## Code of Conduct
-In support of a healthy and inclusive community, we use and enforce a code of conduct for all members of our community, including committers and PMC members.
+In support of a healthy and inclusive community, we use and enforce a code of conduct for all members of our community, including committers and ESC members.
 Our code of conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/).

-If you encounter any violation of these terms, please contact the PMC Chair or a PMC member.
+If you encounter any violation of these terms, please contact ESC members.
 All reports will be kept in strict confidence and dealt with promptly.

 ## Issues
 This project uses the Github Issues tracker to track all issues and feature requests.
 Anyone can submit an issue at any time.
 Committers are generally responsible for reviewing, responding to, and resolving issues in a timely manner.

 ## Releases
 All packages within the project shall use semantic versioning.
-Any stakeholder can propose a release, but the PMC must review and approve the contents and timing of any release.
+Any stakeholder can propose a release, but the ESC must review and approve the contents and timing of any release.
 Specifically, releases must be coordinated with impacted stakeholders and timed with availability of published versions of the specifications involved.

-The PMC Chair is responsible for announcing releases to the community via the zulip chat.
-When appropriate, the PMC Chair should also announce plans for upcoming releases to solicit feedback from the community on release content and timing.
+The ESC is responsible for announcing releases to the community via the zulip chat.
+When appropriate, the ESC should also announce plans for upcoming releases to solicit feedback from the community on release content and timing.

 ## Change Management Continuous Improvement
 This project is committed to continous improvement of code and process.
-While changes can happen at any time, the PMC and Committers shall formally review and discuss governance bi-annually.
+While changes can happen at any time, the ESC and Committers shall formally review and discuss governance bi-annually.
 As with all other artifacts, consensus shall be used to approve.